 Pain in the arm can result from a number of factors.
 Abnormalities of the skin, nerves, bones, joints, blood vessels, and soft tissues of the arm can all result in pain.
 Treatments for arm pain depend on the underlying cause.
 If you are experiencing arm pain contact Interventional Pain Associates and start living a pain-free life.

-- can be referred pain from a problem with another structure e.g. the shoulder, vertebrae or soft tissues of the neck.
-Alternatively it can be due to irritation or damage to a nerve supplying the arm or can be due to a local arm problem.
+Arm pain can be a referred pain from a problem with another structure e.g. the shoulder, vertebrae or soft tissues of the neck.
+Alternatively, it can be due to irritation or damage to a nerve supplying the arm, or it can be due to a local arm problem.

 What Causes Arm Pain?

 Typically arm pain is due to overuse, injury, or age-related wear and tear on the muscles, bones, joints, tendons and ligaments of the arm.
 Usually these conditions are not serious and you can prevent and treat overuse and minor injuries with self-care and lifestyle changes.
 For example, proper rest in between periods of exertion and abstaining from extreme sports without proper conditioning are two practical methods of avoiding trauma to the arm

 Arm pain may arise from various injuries including:

 Laceration or contusion

 Other causes of arm